nabeelvalley/website/static/content/stdout/2020/13-10/launch-fsi-from-terminal.md

 printer "Hello World";;
 ```

-Which will execute the above code
+Which will execute the above code and output `Hello World`

 # Run an F# Script

-To run an F# script, you can use the `dotnet fsi` command, followed by an F# script file to execute the script:
+F# scripts can be run using the `dotnet fsi` command as well, followed by the path to an F# script file:

 ```sh
 dotnet fsi ./myscript.fsx